Sasho0923/My-projects-at-SoftUni/README.md

 # My-projects-at-SoftUni
-My projects of C# Fundamentals 2025 at SoftUni will be stored here.
+My projects of C# Fundamentals 2025 at SoftUi will be stored here.